bradripple/Project1-River-Runner/README.md

 ![](https://i.ibb.co/FKZjzzW/title-screen-shot.png)

-I also used box-shadow and a groove style border with a .5 opacity to give dimension to the game board elements
+I also used box-shadow and a groove style border with opacity to give dimension to the game board elements

 ```#left-side {
     grid-area: left-side;